 Inspirational Short Story of a Beggar

-We all work for our family or future and we get stuck in our work profiles, due to our own choices and circumstances.
+We all work for our family or future, and we get stuck in our work profiles due to our own choices and circumstances.

-It’s an undersized road, surrounded by vegetation of wheat, with the view of mountains.
+It’s an undersized road, surrounded by vegetation of wheat, with a view of mountains.
 But there is something unusual in this element.
 It is scrutiny of a person who is unsighted and is begging on the highway.

---I interrupted him and asked what’s your name, he replied smiling, ‘Radhey Saini’.
+--I interrupted him and asked, what’s your name, he replied smiling, ‘Radhey Saini.’

 Then he went on further with his story…

-One day, I left home to travel to Harmony, to try some options.
+One day, I left home to travel to Harmony to try some options.
 Two people on a motorbike came and stopped near me.
-They asked ‘Are you Radhey’?
+They asked, ‘Are you Radhey’?
 I said, yes, can I help you.
-They said ‘Where the hell are you running?’
-I asked ‘Who are you”
+They said, ‘Where the hell are you running?’
+I asked, ‘Who are you.”

-They said, ‘we are hired by your debtor, who lent you money for the crops’.
-He has sent us to find you and we believe you are running?
-I told them, I am not running and just going to Harmony for some work.
+They said, ‘we are hired by your debtor, who lent you money for the crops.’
+He has sent us to find you, and we believe you are running?
+I told them I am not running and just going to Harmony for some work.
 They asked me to give them all the money that I had.
-I told them, I don’t have much money and requested them to let me go.
-But they hit me on my head, with a brick and left me bleeding, on the road.
+I told them I don’t have much money and requested them to let me go.
+But they hit me on my head with a brick and left me bleeding on the road.
 They took my money.

-I was lifeless from within but thanks to God who has given me Lakshmi, my power and soul.
+I was lifeless from within, but thanks to God who has given me Lakshmi, my power and soul.
 She made me stand again to fight the world.
 I decided to learn everything that was needed for a blind man, to live without eyes.

-Imagine, how one feels when he is beaten for his blindness.
+Imagine how one feels when he is beaten for his blindness.

 Imagine how one feels when he is thrown on the road for his blindness.

-After that I tried many other options like truck cleaning, home cleaning, shoe polish, tobacco selling etc but no one supported me.
+After that, I tried many other options like truck cleaning, home cleaning, shoe polish, tobacco selling, etc., but no one supported me.
 I was rather beaten up for my blindness and was always suggested to become a beggar.

-I then decided, I will beg.
+I then decided I will beg.
 I will beg for my family.
 I will beg for my livelihood.
-I was made to believe that begging is the profession defined for the blind man and no one will beat me for choosing this profession.
-I asked Lakshmi ‘Are you with me?’
+I was made to believe that begging is the profession defined for the blind man, and no one will beat me for choosing this profession.
+I asked Lakshmi, ‘Are you with me?’
 Lakshmi cried and said I am with you always.

-(he stopped speaking and went back to the highway)
+(He stopped speaking and went back to the highway)

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

-© 2012 Parampreet Singh Arora aka Param Arora
+© 2012 BrillzLife by Param Arora